-- a one- to two-page description of strategies for recruitment, hiring, mentoring and retention of a diverse and qualified faculty. - a chart listing program faculty with brief description of qualifications (see example below).
-Baccalaureate and master's degree programs that have achieved national recognition through NAEYC's partnership with the Council for Accreditation of Educator Preparation may use the chart submitted with their most recent program report.

-- a one-page description of how program is planning to address challenges and build on its current strengths in this area. - 2) Site Visit: Interviews with program coordinator and faculty.
+- 1. Report: - a. a one- to two-page description of strategies for recruitment, hiring, mentoring and retention of a diverse and qualified faculty. - b. a chart listing program faculty with brief description of qualifications (see example below).
+Baccalaureate and master's degree programs that have achieved national recognition through NAEYC's partnership with the Council for Accreditation of Educator Preparation may use the chart submitted with their most recent program report. - c. a one-page description of how program is planning to address challenges and build on its current strengths in this area. - 2.
+Site Visit: Interviews with program coordinator and faculty.